jackysee/markdown-wiki/README.md

 ## Open the wiki

-The wiki can either be started with or without server.

 Locally just open the `index.html` in browser.
 Or you can use the run `grunt` at command line.
 See more on [server](#server).

 Therefore it's easy to host your wiki. e.g. just put these files in an public dropbox folder and get that link.